Hezbollah–Israel conflict (2023–present): February 2024

-Between 3 and 5 February, five Amal Movement fighters were killed.
-Two fighters were killed in airstrikes in Blida and three others were announced that were killed in Bayt Lif.
+Between 3 and 5 February, five Amal movement fighters were reported killed: two in airstrikes in Blida and three in Bayt Lif.
 On 8 February, the IDF conducted a drone strike on a car in Nabatieh.
 Israeli media said a regional Hezbollah commander named Abbas al-Dabs was assassinated in the attack.
 A day before, two Hezbollah members, including al-Dabs, were named by Israeli intelligence as reportedly working alongside IRGC officers on building Iranian air defenses in Syria.

 On 10 February, an Israeli drone struck a car near Sidon, killing at least two people and wounding two others.
-An Israeli security source said the target of the strike was Hamas official Basel Saleh, who was "injured to an unknown extent."
+An Israeli security source said the target of the strike was Hamas official Basel Saleh, who was "injured to an unknown extent".
 Saleh was responsible for enlisting new Hamas recruits in Gaza and the West Bank.
 On 12 February, another assassination attempt took place targeting Hezbollah official Mohammed Abd al-Rasoul Alawiya in his car in Bint Jbeil.

 On 14 February, in the deadliest day of fighting, a barrage of eleven rockets fired from Lebanon struck Safed and an army base in northern Israel, killing an Israeli soldier and injuring eight others.
 Israel responded with widespread airstrikes against targets belonging to Hezbollah infrastructure in Jabal al-Braij, Kfar Houneh, Kafr Dunin, Aadchit and Souaneh, killing a total of ten people.
 In Nabatieh, an attack on a residential building killed seven members of a family, including a child.
 Another attack in the town of al-Suwana killed a woman and her two children.
 The IDF said that it killed a senior commander of the elite Redwan Force unit along with a deputy and another fighter in Nabatieh which was confirmed by Hezbollah the next day.
 A total of seven Hezbollah members were announced dead from the attacks.

 In response to the launch of a UAV toward the Lower Galilee from Lebanese territory on 19 February, Israeli jets targeted Hezbollah militants in Marwahin, two weapons storage facilities near the city of Sidon, and Hezbollah infrastructure in the Meiss El Jabal and al-Adisa areas of Lebanon.